xeylou/testade.xeylou.fr/content/posts/ssh-cheat-sheet/index.md

 let's say: the remote server is locally running a web server on its port `80`, its local network address is `192.168.1.23`

-the local machine public ip address is `8.8.8.8` - *google one* & in accessible from ssh
+the local machine public ip address is `8.8.8.8` - *google one* & accessible w/ ssh

 <!--